-Imagine this: errands took you way longer than you thought they would and those popsicles that you bought the kids are melting more every second.
+Imagine this: errands took you way longer than you thought they would and those popsicles that you bought the kids are melting more by the second.
 So you do what you need to do and just shove everything in the freezer to keep it from thawing.
-Sound familiar?
-I’ve done it myself a million times.
-But freezer organization doesn’t have to be as hard as we think.
-So here are my best freezer organization hacks that will make the best use of your freezer space so that you can know what you actually have!

 Need more ideas?
 Check out my other posts: Easy Fridge Organization Tips and a Step-by-Step Pantry Organization Guide